 Should a RUP sale to another dealer be recorded in the RUP sales report?

 Record the sale on the RUP sales report if the purchase is for commercial application.
 Do not list the sale if the purchase is for resale.

-Incomplete RUP sales reports are a violation of Minnesota law.
+Incomplete Restricted Use Pesticide sales reports are a violation of Minnesota law.
 A sales report produced from a dealer’s computerized record keeping system is acceptable if it contains all required information.
-Dealers using a computerized sales record keeping system must: a) include all sales, and all required information into the system by the end of the business day the product is picked up or delivered; and b) print a complete version of the sales report upon request by the MDA or at the time of license renewal.
+Dealers using a computerized sales record keeping system must: a) include all sales, and all required information into the system by the end of the business day the product is picked up or delivered; and b) print a complete version of the sales report upon request by the MDA.
 The MDA does NOT accept computer generated reports that include hand-written information added at a later date.